Management Information Systems

 |Hispanic or Latino||1,208|

-MIS appeals to people across the globe.
+Americans aren’t the only ones with an interest in MIS.
 About 7.2% of those with this major are international students.
 The most popular countries for students from outside the country are:

 - Saudi Arabia